cesarlopezfab/pacman/README.md

 # pacman

 Project created after the kata at SoftwareCraftsmanshipMadrid Meetup on 30/06/2016 to implement the kata on my own.

+My idea is to follow Luis suggestion to implement the grid using linked cells.

 The following rules are copy pasted from there, https://github.com/SoftwareCraftsmanshipMadrid/PacMan

 # Kata - Coding Dojo